blackmonoceros/Bash-Script-for-Encryption-Using-the-Playfair-Cipher/README.md

 Example:

-For the key CIPHER and plaintext EXAMPLE TEXT, the script will output the encrypted text according to the Playfair cipher rules...
+For the key CIPHER and plaintext EXAMPLE TEXT, the script will output the encrypted text according to the Playfair cipher rules.